Irish Grand National & Fairyhouse Easter Festival Betting Offers 2024

 Given there are twenty three races that take place over the weekend we won’t cover them all, but here’s a look at the biggest races you’ll come across whilst you’re waiting for the Grand National to get underway.

 The Gold Cup

 Any racecourse worth its salt seems to have a Gold Cup nowadays and Fairyhouse is no exception.
 Run since 1960, the Gold Cup was sponsored by Irish Distillers, who produced Powers Whiskey, and for a time it was known as the Powers Gold Cup.
-In 2015 the sponsorship duties were taken over by Ryanair and until 2019 and now the race is spinsored by Underwriting Exchange.
+Sponsorship duties are currently in the hands of WillowWarm.

 Raced on Easter Sunday, the event lasts for two miles and four furlongs and asks competitors to jump sixteen fences during the course of it.
 It’s for novice chasers that are five and over, with a weight of eleven stone and six pounds for five-year-olds eleven stone for six-year-olds, whilst mares will be given a seven pounds allowance for mares.